EASME

 Grant in 2016

-EOMAP is a service provider specializing in satellite-derived aquatic information for maritime and inland waters, catering to both the commercial offshore industry and various government agencies.
-Founded in 2006 as a spin-off from the German Aerospace Center, the company is based in Castle Seefeld, near Munich.
-EOMAP has pioneered the use of satellite-derived bathymetry and high-resolution water quality monitoring, employing standardized physical models that are adaptable to different scales, sensor types, and geographic locations.
-Its offerings include mapping services for seafloor, coastal environments, and infrastructure.
-EOMAP's technology supports applications ranging from local to intercontinental scales and provides continuous, long-term environmental monitoring by utilizing multiple satellite resources.
-This capability helps project managers effectively identify and manage risks while facilitating negotiations and approvals related to aquatic issues.
+EOMAP is a service provider specializing in satellite-derived aquatic information for maritime and inland waters, catering to the commercial offshore industry and various government agencies.
+Established in 2006 as a spin-off from the German Aerospace Center, the company is headquartered in Castle Seefeld near Munich.
+EOMAP is recognized for its pioneering work in satellite-derived bathymetry and high-resolution water quality monitoring, utilizing standardized physical models that are adaptable across different scales, sensor types, and geographic locations.
+Its offerings include seafloor, coastal environment, and infrastructure mapping, with the capability to deliver continuous and long-term environmental information by leveraging multiple satellite resources.
+This technology enables project managers to effectively identify and manage risks, supporting negotiations and approvals related to aquatic issues.

 MazeMap